127001pl/Netapp-Ontapsimulator/README.md

 #
-# Instruction on how to successfully run an ONTAP simulator on Proxmox.
+# Instruction on how to successfully run an Netapp ONTAP simulator on Proxmox.

 #### Index:
 - [Overview](#overview)